 Should you buy the Apple Watch Series 6 or Apple Watch SE?

-Deciding which of the new Apple Watches to buy largely depends on your budget and whether you will use the more advanced features such as the Blood Oxygen sensor.
+Deciding which of these Apple Watches to buy largely depends on your budget and whether you will use the more advanced features such as the Blood Oxygen sensor.

-The Apple Watch SE also has many of the same features, will also run WatchOS 7 and matches the Series 6 on battery life, too.
+The Apple Watch SE also has many of the same features, will also run WatchOS 7 and matches the Series 6 on battery life.

-The Apple Watch 6 and Apple Watch SE are available to pre-order now from Apple and Currys PC World, and various other retailers, many of which are listed below.
+The Apple Watch 6 and Apple Watch SE are available now from Apple, Currys PC World, and various other retailers, many of which are listed below.

 Apple Watch 6:

 - From £379 at Very

 - From £379 at Argos

 - £289 at Amazon

 - £299 at Argos